WeedLover2/WeedLover2/README.md

 ###

 <p align="left">Hello!
 My name is Reyhan Tirta Bastian, but most people call me Tian.
 I'm a newbie developer that specialized in python,  i am currently studying in the Software Developer major also known in Indonesia as Rekayasa Perangkat Lunak (RPL) at SMKN 10 Semarang.
 Right now, I’m doing my internship in Educourse at Semarang, a coding education startup partnered with Telkom Group.
-In this internship role, I work as a teacher’s assistant and most of my contributions as teacher assitant are making Django, IoT, Node.js learning modul for beginner level student.</p>
+In this internship role, my role in Educourse was a teacher’s assistant and most of my contributions as teacher assitant in Educourse are making Django, IoT, Node.js learning module for starter & beginner level student.</p>

 ###